Eugene John Gerber: Priesthood

-Gerber was ordained to the priesthood at St. Patrick's Church in Kingman for the Diocese of Wichita by Bishop Mark Carroll on May 19, 1959.
+Gerber was ordained to the priesthood at St. Patrick's Church in Kingman for the Diocese of Wichita by Mark Carroll on May 19, 1959.
 After his ordination, Gerber served as an associate pastor at St. Anne and Church of the Parishes in Wichita.
 In 1962, he became an instructor at Notre Dame High School in Wichita, teaching algebra and religion, and working as a guidance counselor.
 He also served as moderator of the Catholic Youth Organization.

 In May 1963, Gerber was named assistant chancellor for the diocese and associate pastor of Holy Savior Parish.
 He also earned a Bachelor of Education degree from Wichita State University in Wichita in June 1963.
 In addition to his role as assistant chancellor, Gerber became secretary to Bishop Leo Bryne and associate pastor of St. Thomas Aquinas Parish in 1964.
 He was appointed vice chancellor of the diocese (1965), business manager of the diocesan newspaper (1967), and associate pastor at St. Mary Cathedral (1968).

 In 1969, Gerber was appointed to the governing board of the Holy Family Center for the developmentally disabled.
 He became diocesan director of the Cursillo movement in 1970, and chancellor in 1973.
 Continuing as chancellor, Gerber served as pastor of Blessed Sacrament Parish in Wichita from 1973 to 1975.

 In October 1975, Gerber was sent to Rome to undertake his postgraduate studies in theology and scripture.
 He received a Licentiate of Sacred Theology summa cum laude from the Pontifical University of Saint Thomas Aquinas.
 Upon his return to the Kansas in February 1976, Gerber resumed his work as chancellor and was appointed chaplain to the Sisters of St. Joseph and vicar for religious.